-The student exchange program is open to all undergraduate students at the EMU who meet the following criteria: https://studentexchange.emu.edu.tr/en/outgoing/eligibility However the individual universities we partner with may have their own criteria's for accepting applications.
+The student exchange program is open to all students at the Eastern Mediterranean University who meet the following criteria: Student can only go on exchange from their 4th semester onwards and who have a minimum CGPA of 2.75.
+EMU has not imposed any other criteria's, however the individual universities we partner with may have their own criteria's for accepting applications.
 Please see their individual student exchange web pages for more information.

-Interested students who wish to apply to the student exchange program must complete the online application form https://studentexchange.emu.edu.tr/en/outgoing/exchange-program-eligibility-form.
+Interested students who wish to apply to the student exchange program must complete the online application form (https://studentexchange.emu.edu.tr/en).
 Following a screening process, successful students will be contacted further to complete the application process.

 We begin to take applications to at the beginning of each semester.
-EMU announces the last application dates on student exchange website and social media platforms, however each university that we collaborate with have their individual last application dates.
+EMU will announce their last application dates on student exchange website social media platforms, however each university that we collaborate with have their individual last application dates.
 Please look at their student exchange websites for more information.